Aligning by Misaligning: Boundary-aware Curriculum Learning for Multimodal Alignment: Conclusion

 \section{Conclusion}

 We have presented BACL, a boundary-aware curriculum that converts the ubiquitous yet under-utilised ambiguous negatives into a powerful supervisory signal for multimodal alignment.
 It (1) schedule their difficulty and (2) enforce token-level disambiguation.
 The result is a tighter decision margin, provably and empirically.
-Future work will scale the sampler to billion-image corpora\citep{chen2025framework} and extend the idea to language-only instruction tuning.
+Future work will scale the sampler to billion-image corpora\citep{chen2025framework} and extend our BACL to language-only instruction tuning.
+Additionally, the boundary-aware curriculum may also be promising for pruning large-scale multimodal models~\citep{zhou2025dropping}.